droglenc/NCMTH207/modules/ce/ANOVA1Transformations_CE1.md

 1. Interpret the smallest back-transformed group mean.
 1. Interpret (on the transformed scale) the difference in means for the paired means that are most different.
 1. Interpret the back-transform difference in group means for paired means that are most different.
+1. Construct a plot of the back-transformed means with 95% confidence intervals.